jorge-cardoso/jorge-cardoso.github.io/research/index.md

 ## Overview
 Reliability is a measure of the percentage uptime of cloud services to customers, considering the downtime due to faults.
-Many cloud providers are setting a reliability level of 99.95% ([Download an uptime cheat sheet](http://royal.pingdom.com/wp-content/uploads/2015/04/pingdom_uptime_cheat_sheet.pdf)).
+Many cloud providers are setting a reliability level of 99.95% ([download uptime cheat sheet](http://royal.pingdom.com/wp-content/uploads/2015/04/pingdom_uptime_cheat_sheet.pdf)).
 This means that if you provision a VM it will be available 99.95% of the time, with a possible downtime of 21.6 minutes per month.
 Reliability is an important characteristic which enables platforms to adapt and recover under stress and remain functional from a customer perspective.
 You can find additional information from a Meetup meeting on [Cloud Reliability and Resilience](http://www.slideshare.net/JorgeCardoso4/cloud-resilience-with-open-stack).

 Every year big companies made the headlines for the wrong reason: reliability problems.
 In Q1 2016, Microsoft (9 days), Twitter (8h), Apple (7h), are PayPal (7h) are the "lucky" winners: